serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ## Simple overlapping instances

-Let us look at a basic version of this error that is thrown by the following code.
+Let us look at a basic version of this error that is triggered by the following code.

 ```hs